Anh-V-N/Puppet-Master/README.md

 ### Creating sock puppet
 - There are two ways to create puppets, either by randomly generating using -r or inputing the puppet information manually using -i.
 Randomized puppet's basic information such as name, date of birth is pulled from namefake.com api.
 This api also provide an randomized email address and its non-password inbox from namefake.com.
 Note: I have tried to used this email address to facebook and it worked.
 This can change at any point.
 - Puppet's browser useragent is randomly pulled from useragents.txt, I have included some of the well-known useragents in this text file and you can modify accordingly to your liking.
+### Using puppet
+Before starting to use a puppet, you need to know its corresponding index.
+Each puppet is assigned an index number.
+To view the index: <pre><code> python3 puppet-master.py -db </code></pre>
+Load a specific puppet
+<pre><code> python3 puppet-master.py -l index </code></pre>
 ### Modifying puppet
-Run the script with -m to enter editing mode.
+- Run the script with -m to enter editing mode.
 You can add/modify information by command add <key:value>
-### Using puppet
-<pre><code> python3 puppet-master.py -l index </code></pre>
-Each puppet is assigned an index number.
-To view the index: <pre><code> python3 puppet-master.py -l index </code></pre>
+- If the key exists it will be updated, else a new field will be added e.g. add location:Earth

 ### Adding cookies to puppets
 In editing mode, type cookies, an instance of firefox with will be opened